beigeworm/PwnPi-A.L.O.A-OLED-build/README.md

 A USB 2.0 3.0 Male A Type USB PCB Connector Plug
 > https://www.aliexpress.com/item/1005005242362610.html

-# If you like my work please leave a star. ⭐
 # Build Process

 **3D printing the shell**